irvaniamirali/fastapi-url-shortener/README.md

 In this command, main is the name of your Python file (without the .py extension) containing the FastAPI app, and app is the instance of FastAPI in that file.
 After this command, the application will be accessible at http://127.0.0.1:8000.

 ### Routes Overview
-- POST /url/create: Create a link
+- POST /url/create: Create a URL
-- GET /url: Get a link details
+- GET /url: Get a URL details
-- GET /{secret_key}: Redirect to the target URL
+- GET /{key}: Redirect to the target URL

 ### Contributing
 If you would like to contribute to this project, please create an issue or submit a pull request.